erkexzcx/stoppropaganda/README.md

 Default value of `2000` means that there will be maximum of 2000 cuncurrent dials from fasthttp.

+## proxy

+Configuration via command line argument `-proxy ""` or via environment variable `SP_PROXY=""`.

+Proxy supports SOCKS4, SOCKS5 and HTTP proxies (or comma separated proxy chains).
+For example `-proxy "socks5://tor:9050"`.

+Usage of this parameter can be combined with `proxybypass` parameter.

+## proxybypass

+Configuration via command line argument `-proxybypass ""` or via environment variable `SP_PROXYBYPASS=""`.

+For example `-proxybypass "localhost"`.

+This parameter is only applicable when used with [proxy](#proxy) parameter.

+// AddFromString parses a string that contains comma-separated values
+// specifying hosts that should use the bypass proxy.
+Each value is either an
+// IP address, a CIDR range, a zone (*.example.com) or a hostname
+// (localhost).
+A best effort is made to parse the string and errors are
+// ignored.

 # Web UI

 As of now there is no fancy web interface, only a JSON pre-formatted output.
 You can access it using URL http://127.0.0.1:8049/status